tycrek/degoogle/degoogle.md

 - Docs/Sheets/Slides (offline)
   - [LibreOffice](https://www.libreoffice.org/) and [Apache OpenOffice](https://www.openoffice.org/) - Both are open-source offline document suites.
 - Domains
-  - *Help requested!*
-  - *Editor note: Domains is difficult because nearly all of them require lots of information for legal reasons*
+  - [Njalla](https://njal.la/) - **14-eyes** - Privacy-focused domain registration.
+Competitive pricing and a large list of available domain extensions.
+They also offer VPS hosting.
+Built by people who built The Pirate Bay among others. (thanks u/brais33 and u/HumbleBasis6)
 - Drive
   - [ownCloud](https://owncloud.org/) - **14-eyes** - Open-source and self-hosted.
 Provide your own storage.
   - [Nextcloud](https://nextcloud.com/) - **14-eyes** - Also self-hosted.
 Spin-off of ownCloud.
   - [Syncthing](https://syncthing.net/) - **9-eyes** - An interesting take on cloud storage: decentralized.
 Peer-to-peer between only your devices.
 Software is open-source and available on GitHub.
   - *Editor note: I'm not including MEGA.
 I do not recommend MEGA.
 It's far too controversial and far too difficult to figure out who actually owns the service.
 Also, it's a 5-eyes.*
 - Hangouts
-  - [Telegram](https://telegram.org/) - **5-eyes** - Telegram is one of the biggest names out there for secure communication.
+  - [Telegram](https://telegram.org/) - Telegram is one of the biggest names out there for secure communication.
+Previously based in Russia, the company has since moved to Dubai.
   - [Signal](https://signal.org/) - Whistleblower and privacy advocate Edward Snowden recommends Signal.
   - [Tox](https://tox.chat/) - Tox is unique as it uses P2P technology to ensure the network *never* goes down, as long as there are users to keep it alive.
 They specifically say on the website "Tox has no central servers that can be raided, shut down, or forced to turn over data".
   - [Wire](https://wire.com/en/) - **14-eyes** - Uses end-to-end encryption.
 Looks to be more of a corporate service with tiered plans.